cog1to/react-native-mpd/README.md

 ```

 #### Linking native packages.
 Because we're using sockets, we have to "node-ify" core node modules and link them with the app.
-For that purpose we run `rn-nodeify` and `react-native link` commands after installing all the dependencies. // TODO: Check if this is still needed since linking is done automatically now.
+For that purpose we run `rn-nodeify` and `react-native link` commands after installing all the dependencies.
 ```
 npx rn-nodeify --install --hack npx react-native link